-Initial monthly results are included in Appendix XIII for Drinagh.
-These results cover the period from November 2020 to January 2023 and are from the surface water outlet from the sections of bog to be rehabilitated in 2023.
-Peat extraction ceased in some sections of this bog in the 1990's and as expected some of the key water quality parameters that can impact water quality from peat extraction activities, remain on a relatively static trajectory, with suspended solids indicating a downward trend and well below any limits of concern.
-During this period ammonia had a downward trend for SW 8, and results did not indicate any significant increase or decrease for SW 7 and 9 during the 27 months of sampling, with all other parameters fluctuated slightly, most likely influenced by normal weather patterns, including rainfall.

-Monthly ammonia concentrations from both bogs from November 2020 to January 2023 had a range of 0.02 to 2.77 mg/l with an average of 0.75 mg/l.
-Results for suspended solids for the same period indicate a range of 2 to 12 mg/l with an average of 2.7 mg/l, see Appendix XIII.
+Initial monthly results are included in Appendix XIII, for Drinagh bog Phase 2.
+These results cover the period from November 2020 to December 2023 and are from one of the surface water outlets from the section of bog to be rehabilitated in 2024.
+Peat extraction ceased in this bog in 2020 and as expected some of the key water quality parameters that can impact water quality from peat extraction activities, remain on a relatively static trajectory, with suspended solids indicating a level trend from all three outlets during the period, all well below any limits of concern.
+During this same period there was also no discernible trend in Ammonia for all three emission points, with all other parameters fluctuated slightly, most likely influenced by normal weather patterns, including rainfall.
+Monthly ammonia concentrations from both emission points for February 2021 to December 2023 had a range of 0.020 to 1.860 mg/l with an average of 0.323 mg/l.
+Results for suspended solids for the same period indicated a range of <2 to 14mg/l with an average of 3.18 mg/l.

-In the preparation of this monitoring programme, Bord na Mona have been providing the Local Authority Water Programme (LAWPRO) with details of the surface water emissions points associated with this bog and will be amending some of the proposed monitoring locations on foot of this engagement.
-LAWPRO have in turn provided details of their 2022 monitoring programme and these are included in the Water Quality Map.
+In the preparation of this monitoring programme, Bord na Móna have been providing the Local Authority Water Programme (LAWPRO) with details of the surface water emissions points associated with this bog and will be amending some of the proposed monitoring locations on foot of this engagement.
+LAWPRO have in turn provided details of their 2021 monitoring programme and these are included in the Water Quality Map.